borkdude/blog/posts/oss-updates-jul-aug-2026.md

   - `el!` for calling Emacs Lisp names that are not valid Clojure symbols

 - [nbb](https://github.com/babashka/nbb): Scripting in Clojure on Node.js using SCI
   - ClojureScript JIT compilation.
 Nbb now bundles a SCI that compiles interpreted function bodies to JavaScript at runtime via `js/Function`.
 This is enabled by default.
-Loops, numerical computations and JS interop become much faster due to this
+This makes loops, numerical computations and JS interop much faster
   - Nbb now ships [babashka.fs](https://github.com/babashka/fs) as a built-in library.
 The full file system API (`glob`, `copy`, `move`, `create-dirs`, `delete-tree`, `with-temp-dir`, path helpers and more) is available via `(require '[babashka.fs :as fs])`, matching Babashka
   - Support implementing CLJS protocols (e.g. `ILookup`, etc) on `deftype` and `defrecord`
   - Support [editscript](https://github.com/juji-io/editscript): CLJS `deftype`/`defrecord` field interop, `set!` on `^:unsynchronized-mutable` fields, add `cljs.core` type classes like `PersistentHashMap`, `write-all` and `goog.math.Long`
   - [#416](https://github.com/babashka/nbb/issues/416): Fix problem with `prn` in nREPL
-  - SCI got pretty complete now when it comes to CLJS capabilities so I don't see a reason why nbb couldn't run existing CLJS libraries unless they relied on very specific macros that require the JVM.
-So if you have anything that doesn't run, challenge welcome in [#nbb](https://app.slack.com/client/T03RZGPFR/C029PTWD3HR)!
+  - SCI now covers most CLJS capabilities, so nbb should run existing CLJS libraries unless they rely on very specific macros that require the JVM.
+If you have anything that does not run, please report it in [#nbb](https://app.slack.com/client/T03RZGPFR/C029PTWD3HR)!

 - [Scittle](https://github.com/babashka/scittle): Execute Clojure(Script) directly from browser script tags via SCI
   - ClojureScript JIT compilation.
 Scittle now bundles a SCI that compiles interpreted function bodies to JavaScript at runtime via `js/Function`.
 This is enabled by default